cometbft/cometbft/CONTRIBUTING.md

 2. **Each pull request must be at most 300 lines of code changes**.
-Larger changes must be structured as a series of pull requests of at most 300 lines of code changes, each building upon the previous one, all ideally tracked in a tracking issue.
+Larger changes must be structured as a series of pull requests of at most 300 lines of code changes each, each building upon the previous one, all ideally tracked in a tracking issue.

    If a single PR absolutely has to be larger, it _must_ be structured such that it can be reviewed commit by commit, with each commit doing _one logical